UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson03/content_part3.rst.txt

 Part 3: Reading and writing data
 ################################

-Now we have looked at the model, lets look at how we create, read, and delete data from the database, using the Person class.
+Now we have looked at the model, let's look at how we create, read, and delete data from the database, using the Person class.
 Here we use the following
 code: `v3\_p1\_populate\_db.py <https://github.com/milesak60/RDBMS/blob/master/src/v3_p1_populate_db.py>`__,